-This Italian Vegan Minestrone Soup recipe is a go-to favorite because it’s loaded with vegetables and beans and perfect for meal-prepping.
+This Quinoa Gluten Free Minestrone Soup recipe is a go-to favorite because it’s loaded with vegetables and beans and perfect for meal-prepping.
 Make this hearty vegetarian minestrone soup recipe today and serve it with your favorite bread or crackers.
-Gluten-free vegan minestrone soup recipes are delicious and great part of our easy vegan recipes series.
+Gluten-free minestrone soup recipes are delicious and great part of our easy vegan recipes series.

-I like to make this Italian minestrone soup when I’m meal prepping because it lends leftovers throughout the week.
+I like to make this quinoa minestrone soup when I’m meal prepping because it lends leftovers throughout the week.
 I didn’t think it would be easy to make minestrone soup vegetarian, but it really was!

 By the way, That’s my favorite way to do meal prepping — make several recipes on the weekend and enjoy them throughout the week.